“Reconfigure the senses” – Shilla Strelka (Goiter+Iodine) in a mica interview – mica

 Shilla Strelka: The central question I ask myself is how the political and aesthetic can be thought of together.
 When does art succeed in invading life, changing perception and reality and having a positive impact on society?
 When I was a student, I read a lot of critical theory and the French philosophers and dealt with the relationship between form and content.
 As a music curator, these issues also concern me.
 Only that the content is transmitted acoustically, remains abstract, in limbo.

-As an artist you also ask yourself these questions, put under the name Inou Ki Endo yourself again and again.
+As an artist you also ask yourself these questions, put under the name Inou Ki Endo yourself once more and once more.
 How do you manage it, in addition to your many tasks – you not only organize Struma+Iodine, but also curate the Elevate in Graz and the festival Unsafe+Sounds AND you work as an author – to come to your own artistic practice?

 Bild Shilla Strelka